whiskyechobravo/kerko/docs/upgrading.md

   parameters, then rename KerkoApp's `data` directory to `instance`.
 - Make sure your WSGI server now references the application as `wsgi.app` (or `wsgi:app`) instead of `kerkoapp.app` (or `kerkoapp:app`).
-- Rebuild your search index using the following commands, then restart the
+- Rebuild your search index using the following commands:
-  application:

     ```bash
     flask kerko clean index